EdwinBoos/fullstack-web/README.md

  <h3> How did you upload a picture with React ? </h3>

- See here: https://github.com/EdwinBoos/fullstack-web/blob/master/react-client/src/component/User.js#L61 here you will se a example of a put request.
+ See here: https://github.com/EdwinBoos/fullstack-web/blob/master/react-client/src/component/User.js#L61 its a example of a put with axios and the FormData API.